rongardF/consol_echo/README.md

 ## Description

 This repository contains two separate console applications:
 - ConsoleServer
 - ConsoleClient

-ConsoleServer is implemented in Python and will accept user input from keyboard and print it onto terminal as well as will echo the input to client application.
+ConsoleServer is implemented in Python and will accept user input from keyboard and print it onto terminal as well as it will echo the input to client ConsoleClient application.
 ConsoleClient is implemented in C# and will receive user input from server application and will print it onto terminal in real time.

 ## Installation